Sometimes people say: ‘I’m better with animals than with people.’ What would it be like to really experience life the way an animal does?

 British Charles Foster tried it, and learned a lot about the way he behaves around people.
 But more about that later – let’s focus on what he actually did.
 Charles started to live like an animal, literally.
 He swam like an otter in the river at night.
 He rummaged through London garbage bins like a fox.
 He slept in a hole in the woods like a badger, and crawled through the grass looking for food.
 If you think this is weird, wait until you’ve read how Charles describes his ‘animal life’ in his fascinating book ‘Being a Beast.’

 If you crawl through the woods like a badger, you experience the woods in a completely different way.
 Grass and ferns brush your face, creating a new path, ‘every step is like a birth’.
 ‘You don’t just absorb the world, you create it.’
-Badgers have their noses on the ground, they smell the citrusy smell of mice’ pee, or the salty odor of a snail trail, the laurel smell of a frog, the musk of a weasel.
+Badgers have their noses on the ground, they smell the citrusy smell of mice’ pee, or the salty odour of a snail trail, the laurel smell of a frog, the musk of a weasel.
 They smell the earth.
-The wood is much more intimate like this, than if you cross it as a human being.
+The wood is much more intimate like this, then if you cross it as a human being.

 Life as an otter is an entirely different experience.
 It’s like being on speed.
 ‘A bit like staying up for a couple of nights, drinking a double espresso every hour, taking a cold bath, having sushi, taking a nap and moving on.
 An otter has to eat a lot to keep their metabolism going and he sleeps three quarters of the day – it’s the equivalent of having a Big Mac every four hours.
 No wonder otters look like they never take the time to think.’

 Shamans try to become an animal in a spiritual manner – Charles Foster really lived it.
 In the meantime, he learned a lot about animals.
 For instance, how foxes use magnetism to determine where they are.
 I loved Charles’ book, it really got me thinking.
-This is what it made me realize:
+This is what it made me realise:

 I don’t know about you, but I for one, won’t start sleeping in a hole in the woods, or eat a worm (simply writing this makes me shiver).
 But Charles Foster did it, and by describing it in his sensational way, I’m able to imagine what it’s like.
 Somewhere in your comfort zone a window opens, enabling you to look outside.